claresudbery/clare-wiki-ably/pages/think/life/psychology/nvc-non-violent-comm.md

 - Chapter 6
 - Use positive language when making requests.
-  - She had successfully communicated to him what she did not want—his spending so much time at work—but had failed to request what she did want.
+  - She had successfully communicated to him what she did not want — his spending so much time at work — but had failed to request what she did want.
 Encouraged to reword her request, she thought a minute and said, “I wish I had told him that I would like him to spend at least one evening a week at home with the children and me.”
 - Making requests in clear, positive, concrete action language reveals what we really want.
 - Vague language contributes to internal confusion.
 - Making Requests Consciously